spice-h2020/VISIR/README.md

     Shows an accordion with the different attributes of the community.
 Each accordion item includes the information of the artworks related to such attribute.
 As before, a button may be clicked to filter all communities that have the same clicked value.

+# LICENSE

+The content of this repository is distributed under [Apache 2.0 License](LICENSE).

-Port of [SPICE-visualization repository](https://github.com/gjimenezUCM/SPICE-visualization) to react and typescript *Last update of the content of this doc: 23/04/2023*
+*Last update of the content of this doc: 26/04/2023*